Icinga/icinga2/doc/10-icinga-template-library.md

 ### disk-windows <a id="windows-plugins-disk-windows"></a>

 Check command object for the `check_disk.exe` plugin.
 Aggregates the disk space of all volumes and mount points it can find, or the ones defined in `disk_win_path`.
-Ignores removable storage like fash drives and discs (CD, DVD etc.).
+Ignores removable storage like flash drives and discs (CD, DVD etc.).
 The data collection is instant and free disk space (default, see `disk_win_show_used`) is used for threshold computation.

 > **Note**